jsheppard95/pdb_analysis/README.md

 all amino acids appearing in our coarse-grained structures along with the fraction of all "contact pairs" present.
 Since there are 20 amino acids, there are 210 possible residue pairs.
-A pair of residues is then declared a "contact" if there separation is less than some cutoff distance, here 9 Angstroms.
+A pair of residues is then declared a "contact" if theire separation is less than some cutoff distance, here 9 Angstroms.
 We thus compute the statistical potential energy for each amino acid contact pair (assuming T = 300 K) from the statistics of our data set and normalize the result such that the mean potential energy is zero.
 This